-The "plain English" ethics handbook provides guidance and a brief overview of the Providence Code of Ethics and the Rhode Island Code of Ethics in Government for both City of Providence employees and officials and is attached to this report as Exhibit D.
+The Ethics Handbook provides guidance on and a brief overview of the Providence Code of Ethics and the Rhode Island Code of Ethics in Government for both City of Providence employees and officials.
+It is attached to this 2017 Report as Exhibit C.